 - Find and use alternatives to plastics: Bio-plastic and biodegradable plastics like polylactic acid (PLA), bio-based polymers derived from corn starch can be alternative to conventional plastics.

 - R&D for new alternatives and recycling of packaging material should be encouraged.

 Already moves are on to do away with drinking straws.
 It is the same with plastic carry bags that can be replaced with cloth/jute bags made from upcycled textiles/cloth.
 There could be move to use crockery – perhaps, a crockery bank set up by municipalities could be looked at.
 Green Protocols in Kerala (a state-wide initiative to discard the use of SUPs during public and private events using crockery banks) and crockery banks in Ambikapur, Chattisgarh, are some examples that have become successes.

 As for the food and drink industry, there have been initiatives – although not in India – to replace coffee cups with the implementation of re-fillable cup discount schemes.
-Similar alternatives can be worked upon by the food & drink industries since the changes are bound to happen.
+Similar alternatives can be worked upon by the food and drink industries since the changes are bound to happen.
 Forward-thinking companies should begin looking at their use of plastics and understand where changes can be made so that they are not damaging the environment and be able to still serve their customers.